Chess tournament tips that will bring you better results!

-This seems obvious, but a lot of players don’t follow it!
-It’s among the most important chess tournament tips.
+This seems like obvious advice, but a lot of players ignore it!
+It’s among the most important tips.

 Once you have played in a handful of tournaments, you’ll have an idea of what’s best for you.
-In case you don’t know, time control refers to the amount of time in minutes each player has; double the time control to figure out the maximum time for the game.
+In case you don’t know, the time control is the amount of time in minutes each player has; double the time control to figure out the maximum time for the game.

 The main sudden death time controls in the United States are Game/30; Game/45; Game/60; Game/90; and Game/120.
 Sudden death means the entire game will finish during that time period; a Game/60 could last up to 120 minutes (two hours), for example.